 - What do you know about the company and the position?

 - What evidence can you provide that you have an interest in the sort of thing we do?

 - What do you hope to get out of the job, apart from a salary?

 ‘Evidence’ of your interest should be just that.
-Saying ‘I’ve always wanted a career as a software developer in the financial services industry’ won’t cut the mustard.
-Naming relevant internships, projects, university modules or active involvement in relevant societies will do.
+Saying ‘I’ve always wanted a career as a software developer in the financial services industry’ won’t cut it.
+Naming relevant internships, projects, university modules or active involvement in relevant societies will.

 - Are you serious enough about the job to have bothered researching us properly?

 - Do you have a realistic understanding of what the job actually involves?

 - Do you want the job?